Frequently Asked Questions

 11. Can a student employee have more than one job?

 Yes, but it is recommended that you find one job that meets your need.
-You can only work a maximum of 20 hours per week if you are an undergraduate or 25 hours per week if you are a graduate or law student.
+You can only work a maximum of 25 hours per week if you are an undergraduate or graduate or law student.
+During breaks, students can work up to 35 hours per week.
 Employers prefer at least a 2-3 hour block of work time since productivity increases in larger time slots.

 12. Is a student employee's job performance evaluated?